BoE's Carney say firms must be more open about carbon footprint

 Such disclosures would show investors how companies will manage risks from climate change.

-“The right information allows skeptics and evangelists alike to back their convictions with their capital,” Carney said.
+“The right information allows sceptics and evangelists alike to back their convictions with their capital,” Carney said.

 “It will reveal how the valuations of companies that produce and use fossil fuels might change over time.”